YinonTzo/server/README.md

 4. This project uses Maven to handle dependencies, so make sure that you can package Maven first in each component before compiling and running the code.
 5. Create in your postgreSQL new database named "app".
+6. Change the user and password in the persistence.xml.
-6. Start the server first, then the client(s) and the cli.
+7. Start the server first, then the client(s) and the cli.
-7. Check the logs for any errors.
+8. Check the logs for any errors.
 If there are no errors, you should see the available commands in the CLI.
-8. From now on focus only on the cli.
+9. From now on focus only on the cli.

 # Sending A payload